wjzhengsh/blockchain/howto/ibp-v2-apis.md

 3. [Create an MSP definition for your organization](#ibp-v2-apis-msp) by calling [`POST /ak/api/v1/components/msp`](/apidocs/blockchain?#import-a-membership-service-provide-msp).

 4. [Build the configuration file](#ibp-v2-apis-config) that is required to create an orderer or peer.
 You must build a unique configuration file for each orderer or peer that you want to create.
+If you are deploying multiple ordering nodes, you need to provide a configuration file for each node that you want to create.

 5. Create an orderer by calling [`POST /ak/api/v1/kubernetes/components/orderer`](/apidocs/blockchain?code=try#create-an-orderer).